18F/pclob/_oversight-reports/2019-06-26-From-Booking-to-Baggage-claim.md

 slug: oversight-report-boards-new-projects
 permalink: /reports/new-projects/
 featured: true
-title: The Board has voted to initiate three new oversight projects, including a review of the use of facial recognition and other biometric technologies in aviation security.
+title: The Board Has Voted to Initiate Three New Oversight Projects.
 date: June 26, 2019
 summary: The Privacy and Civil Liberties Oversight Board has voted to initiate three new oversight projects, including a review of the use of facial recognition and other biometric technologies in aviation security.